khulnasoft/LLMK/MODEL_CARD.md

 **Note: Developers may fine-tune Llmk 2 models for languages beyond English provided they comply with the Llmk 2 Community License and the Acceptable Use Policy.

 # **Hardware and Software**
-**Training Factors** We used custom training libraries, Meta's Research Super Cluster, and production clusters for pretraining.
+**Training Factors** We used custom training libraries, Khulnasoft's Research Super Cluster, and production clusters for pretraining.
 Fine-tuning, annotation, and evaluation were also performed on third-party cloud compute.

 **Carbon Footprint** Pretraining utilized a cumulative 3.3M GPU hours of computation on hardware of type A100-80GB (TDP of 350-400W).
-Estimated total emissions were 539 tCO2eq, 100% of which were offset by Meta’s sustainability program.
+Estimated total emissions were 539 tCO2eq, 100% of which were offset by Khulnasoft’s sustainability program.

 ||Time (GPU hours)|Power Consumption (W)|Carbon Emitted(tCO<sub>2</sub>eq)|
 |---|---|---|---|